Advisory shaped by the people writing the standards

 Typical scope

-• Threat model the supply chain path from source to production using established methodologies such as STRIDE (Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, Elevation of privilege), PASTA (Process for Attack Simulation and Threat Analysis), or MAESTRO (a multi agent threat modeling framework for AI systems) as appropriate.
+- Threat model the supply chain path from source to production using established methodologies such as STRIDE, PASTA, or MAESTRO as appropriate.

-• Stand up and tune OWASP Dependency‑Track for continuous component intelligence across large portfolios.
+- Guide OWASP Dependency-Track adoption and tuning for continuous component intelligence across large portfolios.

 Executive advisory and training